Help Your Child to Cope During Divorce

 TIPS in Dealing with your Kids' Anger and Confusion

-- 1Expect the boys to act differently than the girls.Studies have shown that kids of divorced parents react differently.
+- 1Studies have shown that kids of divorced parents react differently.
 Boys tend to be more stubborn and aggressive, especially when it comes to household rules.
-The reports show that boys find it more difficult to deal with their parents' separation.Advertisement
+The reports show that boys find it more difficult to deal with their parents' separation.Expect the boys to act differently than the girls.Advertisement

 - Even boys who belong to intact families are found to be more resistant to authority and more demanding of their parents compared to their sisters, and they are more likely to get into a lot of trouble.
 All of these negative behaviors can be further intensified by the divorce.